Abortion ruling prompts variety of reactions from states

 Political control: Republican Gov. Tate Reeves and leaders of the Republican-controlled Mississippi Legislature have been working for years to chip away at abortion access.

-Effect of Supreme Court ruling: Mississippi’s only abortion clinic, Jackson Women’s Health Organization, is expected to close by early July unless a judge blocks a trigger law.
-The clinic filed a lawsuit Monday challenging the 2007 law that bans most abortions if Roe v.
+Effect of Supreme Court ruling: Mississippi’s only abortion clinic, Jackson Women’s Health Organization, saw its last patients at the end of business July 6.
+The clinic filed a lawsuit June 27 challenging a law that bans most abortions once Roe v.
 Wade is overturned.
-That law is set to take effect July 7.
-Abortions still would be allowed if the woman’s life is endangered by the pregnancy or if the pregnancy was caused by a rape that was reported to law enforcement.
+A judge on July 5 rejected the clinic’s request to block the law from taking effect two days later.
+Under the new law, abortions are allowed if the woman’s life is endangered by the pregnancy or if the pregnancy was caused by a rape that was reported to law enforcement.
 Any person who knowingly performs or attempts to induce an abortion, except the pregnant woman, could be punished by up to 10 years in prison.

-What’s next: Mississippi’s 2007 law says the state attorney general must publish a notice in a state administrative bulletin after the U.S. Supreme Court overturns Roe v.
-Wade.
-Mississippi’s ban on most abortions will take effect 10 days after that publication.
+What’s next: Mississippi’s law banning most abortions took effect Thursday.
+The owner of the state’s only abortion clinic says she plans to shut down the facility.

 ———